-For example, one user story for music streaming app might be: ‘As a dance teacher, I want to make a playlist of high BPM music so that I can keep the energy high in my dance classes’.
+For example, one user story for the music streaming app might be: "As a dance teacher, I want to make a playlist of high BPM music so that I can keep the energy high in my dance classes".

 So where does this user story sit in the overall user journey of the music streaming app?
 Likely, quite early on in the process, but the user would still be required to set-up an account, add card details to subscribe, search for songs, etc. before they can create a playlist as in the user story above.